fedeoo/pandora/README.md

-> pandora also is a build webpage application. name it pandora to the memory of adbox. thx!
+> pandora also is a build webpage application.

 # pandora